 Program Coordinator: Dr. Robert Faux

-The Electrical Engineering Technology major helps prepare graduates for technical positions in the expanding fields of electronics, computers and microprocessors, instrumentation, and electrical equipment.
+The baccalaureate degree program in Electrical Engineering Technology (BSEET) helps prepare graduates for technical positions in the expanding fields of electronics, computers and microprocessors, instrumentation, and electrical equipment.
 The primary objective is to provide a broad foundation of theoretical and practical knowledge in the areas of electrical and electronic circuits, digital circuits, computers, electrical machinery, and programmable logic controls.

-Penn State Wilkes-Barre offers the Baccalaureate of Science in Electrical Engineering Technology (BSEET).
-Admitance into the BSEET degree is automatic for students who have completed their Associate's EET degree at any other Penn State location.
+Penn State Wilkes-Barre offers the baccalaureate of science in Electrical Engineering Technology (BSEET).
+Admittance into the BSEET degree is automatic for students who have completed their associate EET degree at any other Penn State location.

 The BSEET program objectives are to produce graduates who, during the first few years of professional practice will be able to perform the following functions or activities at a level appropriate to their baccalaureate degree: